Background sp

 We believe that engaging in dialogue is crucial for understanding different viewpoints, broadening our horizons, and nurturing a vibrant and inclusive art ecosystem.
-Through this new "DIALOGUE" platform, we hope to help people overcome the differences between the Japanese and global art scenes, fostering connections and promoting a deeper appreciation for diverse artistic expressions.
+Through this new "DIALOGUES" platform, we hope to help people overcome the differences between the Japanese and global art scenes, fostering connections and promoting a deeper appreciation for diverse artistic expressions.

 Japanese Museums at the Forefront